 Step 3: Attach Vertical Boards

-Using a long level attach the boards using construction adhesive and brad nails.
+Using a long level attach the boards using construction adhesive (optional) and brad nails.
 If you’re on the hunt for a beginner-friendly brad nail gun and you dislike dealing with compressors (like me!), this battery-operated brad nail gun works great and is easy to use!
 If you’re 100% certain you want this wall to stay, you can use liquid nails to glue the boards.
 But, I know myself and I know that eventually I’ll change my mind so I only used brad nails.
 Update: The wall has now been up for 2 years with no issues!

 Step 3: Attach Horizontal Pieces

-Pretty soon your room accent wall will be taking shape!
+Pretty soon your room accent wall grid will be taking shape!
 Time to take a break and admire the progress of your beautiful accent wall!.

 Step 4: Fill Gaps and Caulk

 After your bedroom accent wall is built, it’s time for filling the nail holes and the in-between gaps with wood filler.
 A little bit goes a long way.
 You can always add more after it dries.
 Otherwise you’ll be sanding a lot.
 After letting the filler dry for 24 hours, sanding with a 250 grit sanding sponge creates a smooth transition at each joint.
 After sanding, close your hand and rub your fingers on the seam.
 It should feel smooth.
 If you feel bumps, keep sanding.

 Once the dust is vacuumed and you have a clean surface, grab your caulking gun and caulk around every edge.
 Let it dry overnight and you’re ready for priming and painting.

 Step 5: Prime and Paint